mysteryx93/AviSynthShader/README.md

 #### Common Parameter

-MatrixIn/MatrixOut: The input and output color matrix (601 or 709).
+MatrixIn/MatrixOut: The input and output color matrix (601, 709, Pc601, Pc709).
 This can be used for color matrix conversion.
 Default="709" for both
 FormatOut: The output format.
 Default = same as input.
 Convert: Whether to call ConvertToShader and ConvertFromShader within the shader.
 Default=true
 ConvertYuv: Whether do YUV-RGB color conversion.
 Default=true unless Convert=true and source is RGB